verisign/odup/README.md

 include "named.conf.odup-include";
 ```

-### Policies from "Private Domains" in the Public Suffix List

-### Other Policies
 You might also like to create additional _odup zones to test how it works
-outside of the policy-negative realm.
-The following creates a zone with some
+outside of the suffixes in the Public Suffix List.
+The following creates a
-example contexts for the _odup.example.com zone:
+zone with some example contexts for the _odup.example.com zone:

 ```
-$ cat - <<EOF > odup-example.zone
+$ cat - <<EOF > db._odup.example.com
 \$ORIGIN _odup.example.com.
 \$TTL 604800
-@ SOA a.odup-servers.net. root.odup-servers.net.
+@ SOA a.odup.example.com. root.odup.example.com.
 1 1800 900 604800 86400
-  NS  a.odup-servers.net.
+  NS  a.odup.example.com.
-  NS  b.odup-servers.net.
+  NS  b.odup.example.com.
 sub TXT "v=odup1 +org"
 sub.b.a TXT "v=odup1 +org"
 no-wildcard TXT "v=odup1 -wildcardtlscert"